 - Get official translations for documents not in Spanish.
 Documents submitted as part of a Colombian visa application that are not in Spanish need to be translated to Spanish for a Colombian visa application.

 - Budget sufficient time to apply for and renew visas.
 Keep in mind that you need to apply for or renew a Colombian visa at least one or two months in advance.
 We recommend two months.
 And some types of visas like the expertise visa can take much more time.

 - Don’t try to obtain a Colombian visa yourself in Colombia.
-While it is possible to apply yourself, if you use a visa agency you can avoid a trip to Bogotá and benefit from the experience of an agency.
-The price for visa services can be as low as $160 USD.
+While it is possible to apply yourself, if you use a visa agency you can have some peace of mind and benefit from the experience of an agency.
+The price for visa services can be as low as $232 USD.
 So, why do it yourself?

 Using a Visa Agency to Obtain a Colombian Visa